 The questions cover all aspects of the course.
 The minimum grade for successful completion of the exam is 100%.
 That means the diver must know the correct answer to ALL questions prior to going on the open-water dives.

-There is special concentration of the use of the US Navy Decompression Table.
+There is special concentration of the use of the PADI Recreational Dive Planner.
 Several problems are related to being able to figure out repetitive groups, stops, RNT, etc. Be sure to be thoroughly familiar with these concepts.

 Here are sample questions and concepts that one can expect to find on the examination:

 The first line of defense in a surface drowning of a fellow diver in Lake Minnewaska is to do what?

 The diver's flag commonly used in fresh water in the United States looks like?

 Of the following would be considered the 3 most needed in all diving situations?
 SPG, compass, watch, weight belt, depth gauge, wet suit

 As one descends colors "disappear" due to water's selective filtration and absorption.
 Which color is lost first?

 What beneficial thing, related to gases, happens to your body tissues during the Surface Interval Time of a repetitive dive series?